Parker Kligerman: Racing career

 On February 3, 2016, it was announced that Kligerman would drive the No. 92 Ford F-150 for RBR Enterprises at Daytona in the Truck Series.
 In July, Kligerman joined Athenian Motorsports for the Truck race at Kentucky, replacing an injured John Wes Townley.
 Before the Martinsville race, Kligerman and RBR mutually parted ways leaving Kligerman without a ride.
 Kligerman was called upon to drive the No. 75 Toyota for Henderson Motorsports at Talladega.
-Kligerman would not make the race, after sustaining a brake issue during qualifying.
+Kligerman would not make the race after sustaining a brake issue during qualifying.

-In 2017, Kligerman returned to Henderson Motorsports to run 8–10 races in addition to serving as a Cup Series and Xfinity Series pit reporter for NBC Sports.
+In 2017, Kligerman returned to Henderson Motorsports to run eight–ten races in addition to serving as a Cup Series and Xfinity Series pit reporter for NBC Sports.
 After starting the year with a DNQ at Daytona, Kligerman won at the schedule's second plate track Talladega in October.

 After three years out of the series, in May 2018, Kligerman joined Gaunt Brothers Racing for his Cup Series return in the Coca-Cola 600.
-In 2019, he ran 14 races for GBR, recording a best finish of 15th in the Daytona 500 and 1000Bulbs.com 500.
+In 2019, he ran fourteen races for GBR, recording a best finish of 15th in the Daytona 500 and 1000Bulbs.com 500.
 He did not return to the team in 2020.

-Despite not returning to the Cup series in 2020, Kligerman would rejoin Henderson for 10 Truck series starts that year in the No. 75 Silverado, failing to qualify for his first two attempts, but successfully making the field at his other attempts.
-He would run well, with his worst finish being a 34th at Dover due to his engine giving out after 94 laps, and his best fishing being 4th at Bristol.
+Despite not returning to the Cup series in 2020, Kligerman would rejoin Henderson for ten Truck series starts that year in the No. 75 Silverado, failing to qualify for his first two attempts, but successfully making the field at his other attempts.
+He would run well, with his worst finish being a 34th at Dover due to his engine giving out after 94 laps, and his best fishing being fourth at Bristol.

-Kiligerman would increase his truck schedule from 10 races to 12 races in 2021.
+Kiligerman would increase his truck schedule from ten races to twelve races in 2021.
 He would get two top fives at Watkins Glen and Darlington.
-He would also rejoin Gaunt Brothers Racing for the Fall Kansas Race, where he managed to bring the 96 to a 20th-place finish.
+He would also rejoin Gaunt Brothers Racing for the Fall Kansas Race, where he managed to bring the 96 to a twentieth-place finish.
 Kligerman said that the car was one of the best Cup cars he has ever driven.

-On December 27, 2021, in a response to a fan's tweet, Kligerman revealed that he would return to Henderson Motorsports to drive the No. 75 truck in 8 to 12 races in 2022.
+On December 27, 2021, in response to a fan's tweet, Kligerman revealed that he would return to Henderson Motorsports to drive the No. 75 truck in eight to twelve races in 2022.

 On July 9, 2022, in the O'Reilly Auto Parts 150 at Mid-Ohio, Kligerman earned his third victory in the Truck Series, which was also a decisive win against Zane Smith.